KETANBONDLA/Saarthi_AI/README.md

 ### 🧰 Technologies
 - OpenCV for image preprocessing
-- TensorFlow or PyTorch for deep learning models
+- TensorFlow for deep learning models
-- Streamlit or Flask for deployment
+- Streamlit for deployment
-- PlantVillage or custom datasets for training
+- PlantVillage datasets for training

 ---